 Governance Activity Description Council seeks to strengthen democracy through facilitating community input to decision-making processes and structures.
 It also aims to effectively and efficiently manage the democratic framework in line with legislative requirements and Council's Significance and Engagement Policy.
 This includes: public accountability of Council governance; • ensuring a fair, timely, accessible, informative and responsive engagement process; and • ensuring that public expectations are met regarding identifying community needs, both current and future.
 Community outcomes to which the activity contributes Strong Communities (Mana Whenua) - Council seeks to foster effective partnerships and engage with Mana Whenua in delivering on Council activities and outcomes.
-Strong Communities - this activity provides information about Kāpiti Coast and its services, which encourages people to use the district's facilities and provides access to information.
+Strong Communities - this activity provides information about Kapiti Coast and its services, which encourages people to use the district's facilities and provides access to information.
 It also enhances trust and confidence in civic decision-making and encourages the community to participate in city governance.
-Who benefits - individuals or groups of individuals or community as a • the entire community benefits from involvement in Council's decisions and goals, knowledge of the intended paths to meet those goals, and monitoring of progress. whole? parts of the community served by community boards. individuals who engage with the Council on consultations and make submissions; • the whole community also benefits in terms of operation of local democracy and statutory processes.
+Who benefits - individuals or groups of individuals or community as a whole? • the entire community benefits from involvement in Council's decisions and goals, knowledge of the intended paths to meet those goals, and monitoring of progress. • parts of the community served by community boards. • individuals who engage with the Council on consultations and make submissions; • the whole community also benefits in terms of operation of local democracy and statutory processes.
 Can the beneficiaries be identified?
 Yes - entire community, and community groups (through community boards).
 Period of benefits Benefits are on-going with a Council/public partnership.
 Who/what creates need? need is created by entire community for knowledge of and involvement in the Council's decisions; • need is created by the Council for an efficient and effective interface with and guidance from the public in decision making; and statutory requirement.
 Costs and benefits of distinct The distinctness of beneficiaries of the activity supports multiple funding streams: funding targeted rates are appropriate to fund the different costs and requirements of the individual communities in the district - Paraparaumu/Raumati, Waikanae, Ōtaki and Paekākāriki, as well as the service charges for Ōtaki and Paekākāriki; and • the balance of funding is through the districtwide general rate, as significant benefits arising from this activity flow to the wider community.
 Overall impact of allocation of liability Even though individuals who engage with Council can be separately identified, it is not considered appropriate to charge fees, as this does not align with Council's goal to encourage public participation and engagement in the democratic process and decision-making.

-unding source allocation and Operating costs: funding source Activity Sub-activity User Fees Other Income Rates General Rates Targeted Rates Governance Governance - - 100% ✓ (districtwide general rate) Community Facilities Rate Ōtaki Community Rate Paekākāriki Community Rate Paraparaumu / Raumati Community Rate Waikanae Communit Rate reciation costs relating to ca expenditure projects are func · orated in the c perating costs of f each activity.
-Funding Source Pr roportion of Fun 2041 Rates funded depre eciation 10 Capital grants and subsidies (incl Waka Kotahi, New Zealand Transport Agency) - Development and f inancial contributions Borrowings Total 100%
+Governance Funding source allocation and Operating costs: funding source Activity Sub-activity User Fees Other Income Rates General Rates Targeted Rates Governance Governance - 100% ✓ (districtwide general rate) Community Facilities Rate Otaki Community Rate Paekakariki Community Rate Paraparaumu / Raumati Community Rate Waikanae Community Rate Capital costs : The interest and depreciation costs relating to capital expenditure are incorporated in the operating costs of each activity.
+Governance capital expenditure projects are funded through a combination of rates funded depreciation and borrowings.
+Funding Source Proportion of Funding for 2021-2041 Rates funded depreciati ion 100% Capital grants and subsidies (incl Waka Kotahi, New Zealand Transport Agency) - Development and financial contributions Borrowings - Total 100%